web-native/docs/chtml/v060/specs/html-transport/README.md

 ```

 ## Imports
-HTML imports are special elements that let us retreive and place *exports* into any location in a HTML document.
-An import is the `html-import` element.
+HTML imports are special elements that let us retreive and place *exports* into any location in an HTML document.
+Import go by the `html-import` tag.

 ```html
 <body>